espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Numb to Death.md

 * * *

 Your past has left you numb to death's call.
-The first time each day that you regain Hit Points while you are [[Dying]], you regain additional Hit Points equal to your level, and you neither gain the [[Wounded]] condition nor increase the value of this condition.
+The first time each day that you regain Hit Points while you are [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Dying]], you regain additional Hit Points equal to your level, and you neither gain the [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Wounded]] condition nor increase the value of this condition.